 Essentially, you’re creating a “Wow!” moment.
 You want to turn heads.
 You want to guarantee that people will never forget this exposure to your brand and will want to make them associate with your business permanently.
 Examples of guerrilla marketing include catchy signs, unique events, viral YouTube videos, and more.
 Guerrilla marketing is not costly.
 In fact, one of the distinguishing characteristics of guerrilla marketing is its low cost.
 It just takes a bit more creativity and planning in order to implement effectively.
 For more information about guerrilla marketing tactics, check out this post.

 The aforementioned marketing tactics are a must for all businesses because of the low overhead costs and ease of setup and operation.
-But if your business has more money set aside for marketing, there are a number of marketing and advertising strategies to get a great return on investment.
+But if your business has more money set aside for marketing, there are a number of marketing and advertising strategies that get a great return on investment.

-DIRECT MAIL CAMPAIGNS: This is an offline marketing strategy that is still highly effective.
+This is an offline marketing strategy that is still highly effective.
 It entails a business obtaining a list of prospective customers and sending them a sales letter or similar document outlining the product or service being offered.
 The potential consumer then has the option of positively responding or disregarding the campaign altogether.
 Direct mail is a costly route, but it is a way to contact potential customers in a personal manner.

-COLD CALLING & COLD EMAILING: Similar to a direct mail campaign, the classic cold reach out, which today includes email, is a way of directly reaching out to prospective consumers.
+Similar to a direct mail campaign, the classic cold reach out, which today includes email, is a way of directly reaching out to prospective consumers.
 Although these are ‘cold’ forms of contact, they should be anything but cold, and should enlighten the consumer as to the many benefits of your business.
 You should also make sure you’re only cold calling people to whom your product or service is relevant.
 Cold calling or emailing can be a timely process, and time is money—these tactics are best reserved for businesses that have a larger staff on hand.

 Businesses with the most successful marketing campaigns never just stick with one tactic.
 They follow a marketing plan that enables them to try new things and analyze the results.
-They’re constantly trying new approaches to see what gives them the highest response rate whether it is with A/B testing, or using other analytical approaches.
+They’re constantly trying new approaches to see what gives them the highest response rate, whether it is with A/B testing or using other analytical approaches.